kkrull/javascript-sandbox/Readme.md

   Maven and by Backbone.
 The authors claim that you can add this to legacy projects without modifying existing source.
 - [HeadJS](http://headjs.com/)

+For a small UI that's just starting out, it may be sufficient to explicitly load each source file with its own `<script>` tag in the main page.
+The Jasmine plugin for Maven loads all source and test files it finds in their respective directories, so there's nothing preventing programmers from making multiple source files.

 For further reading, see:

 - [Single Page App Book](http://singlepageappbook.com/maintainability1.html)